The Sacramento-San Joaquin

 TFT supported the preparation of an application for funding through the state’s Water Storage Investment Program for a groundwater storage project.
 This project would create a sustainable, drought-proof, and climate-change resistant water supply to agriculture as well as wetlands and forest conservation lands.

 By the end of 2017, this project proposal was one of the highest ranked applications.
-In 2018, Regional San received full funding of $280.5 million from the California Water Commission.
+In 2018, Regional San received full funding of $280.5 million from the California Water Commission and TFT is now supporting the development of the Ecological Plan and program design optimization to improve Chinook and Sandhill crane habitat, and restore and enhance wetlands, riparian forests, and vernal pool complexes.